albertomontesg/davis-interactive/README.md

 </div>

-The interactive annotation and segmentation consist in an iterative loop which is going to be evaluated as follows:
+The interactive annotation and segmentation consist in an iterative loop which is evaluated as follows:

-* On the first iteration, a human-annotated scribble is provided to the segmentation model. <br> **Note**: the annotated frame can be any of the sequence, as the annotators were instructed to annotate the most relevant and meaningful frame.
-This is in contrast to the **Main** track, where - only and strictly - the first frame is annotated.
+* In the first iteration, a human-annotated scribble for each object in the video sequence is provided to the segmentation model.
+As a result, the model has to predict a segmentation mask containing all the objects for all the frames. <br> **Note**: all the scribbles are annotated in a single frame, but this does not have to be the first frame in the sequence, as the annotators were instructed to annotate the most relevant and meaningful frame.
+This is in contrast to the semi-supervised track, where - only and strictly - the first frame is annotated.
-* During the rest of the iterations, once the predicted masks have been submitted, a scribble is simulated by the server.
-The new annotation will be performed on a single frame and this frame will be chosen as the one on which the current result is the worst.

-**Evaluation**: For now, the evaluation metric will be the Jaccard similarity $\mathcal{J}$.
+* Then, the predicted masks are submitted to a server that returns human-simulated scribbles.
+These scribbles are always annotated in a single frame.
+The frame is selected as the one with the worst evaluation result among a list of frames specified by the user.
+By default, this list contains all the frames in the sequence.
+* During the following steps, the segmentation model keeps iterating between predicting the masks using the new scribbles and submitting the masks to obatain new scribbles.

+**Evaluation**: The evaluation metric is the mean of the Region similarity $\mathcal{J}$ and the Contour Accuracy $\mathcal{F}$.
+More information of the metrics [here](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Perazzi_A_Benchmark_Dataset_CVPR_2016_paper.pdf).
+The evaluation for the `train` and `val` subsets can be done offline at any time, whereas the evaluation for the `test-dev` has to be done against a server that is only available during the challanges period.

+**More information**: Please check the [Installation](/user_guide/installation) guide to install the package and dowload the scribbles.
+Moreover, refer to the [Usage](/user_guide/usage) guide to learn how to interface your code with the server.

 ## Citation